pritykin/academic-kickstart/content/authors/pritykin/_index.md

 ---

 **News:**
 I will join [Princeton University](https://www.princeton.edu/) in January 2021 as an Assistant Professor at [Computer Science Department](https://www.cs.princeton.edu/) and [Lewis-Sigler Institute for Integrative Genomics](https://lsi.princeton.edu/).
-More details coming soon.

 I am a postdoctoral researcher in [the Leslie lab](https://www.mskcc.org/research/ski/labs/christina-leslie) in [Computational and Systems Biology Program](https://www.mskcc.org/research/ski/programs/computational-biology) at [Memorial Sloan Kettering Cancer Center](https://www.mskcc.org/research/ski).
 My main interest and expertise is in using applied statistics, machine learning, and efficient algorithms to address fundamental problems in biology and medicine by integrative analysis of multi-dimensional data.

 #### Awards